Are you looking for cool apps that pay you???

 13. Opinion Outpost

-Opinion Outpost is great if you've got some spare time to spend taking surveys.
+Opinion Outpost is great if you've got some spare time to take surveys.
 Each survey you take enters you into a $10,000 quarterly drawing.
 What's excellent about Opinion Outpost is that you don't have to wait to reach a certain amount of money.
 You can start cashing out at $5 for PayPal deposits or Amazon gift cards.

 Additional Survey Sites